Photo by Eki Marhaban on Unsplash

 Info

-Lembang Wonderland, Jalan Raya Lembang, Jayagiri, Kabupaten Bandung Barat, Jawa Barat, Indonesia
+Lembang Park & Zoo, Jalan Kolonel Masturi, Sukajaya, Kabupaten Bandung Barat, Jawa Barat, Indonesia

 Published